Jadesola-BG/Image-compressing-webApp/README.md

 ## *Future Plans*
 - Allow upload of multiple images

-Th web application is hosted on heroku and can be found [here](https://squash5.herokuapp.com/)
+The web application is hosted on heroku and can be found [here](https://squash5.herokuapp.com/)